-Our goal is to "Protect & Serve" the 30,000 plus citizens of Barry County with PROFESSIONAL, COURTEOUS and EFFICIENT Law Enforcement.
+Our goal is to Protect & Serve over 35,000 citizens of Barry County with Professional, Courteous, and Efficient Law Enforcement.